SuperJakov/Canvas-Flow-Studio/OLD.README.md

 ## Where I left off

-- [] Demo video on Home Page
-- [x] Better README for SoM
-- [] Make sign in more accessible for users that don't give e-mail

 - Ship 1, wait for cert

+- [] Fix select on whiteboard page
+- [] Instructions shouldnt create new nodes
+- [] More clear status when nodes are running
+- [] Fixed `isNodeExecutable` function
+- [] Fix new nodes added by instruction node exceeding rate limit
 - [] Fix gallery
 - [] Better error handling when running nodes
 - [] Finish docs